Predictions of Stellar Occultations by Haumea and the Event of 4 May 2026: The 2026 May 4 Event

 We also investigated whether the proper motion values in Gaia DR3 might be affected by the high RUWE and result in a poor propagation of the position of the star for the occultation time.
-However, the Gaia DR3 values are consistent with those listed in the HSOY catalog \citep{Altmann2017HSOY}, which is based mostly on PPMXL, combined with Gaia DR2 positions.
+However, the Gaia DR3 values are consistent with those listed in the "Hot Stuff for One Year" (HSOY) catalog \citep{Altmann2017HSOY}, which is based mostly on the PPMXL catalog \citep{Roeser2010PPMXL}, combined with Gaia DR2 positions.
 HSOY lists proper motions of -7.724 mas/yr (RA) and -8.740 mas/yr (Dec), for the star, while GaiaDR3 gives -7.394 ± 0.170 mas/yr and -8.833 ± 0.139 mas/yr.
 Propagating the positions in the catalogs to the epoch of the occultation yields a difference of only 8 mas in declination (+14 40 25.612 for HSOY vs. +14 40 25.604 for Gaia DR3), while the right ascension values agree to the milliarcsecond level (14:40:58.4947 in both cases).
 Thus, even if Gaia's proper motions were slightly biased, the impact on the prediction would be minimal.

 Another aspect to consider for this occultation is the rotation phase of Haumea.
 Because Haumea is highly elongated and rotates rapidly, its projected area changes substantially over a rotation cycle, and consequently the sky-plane shadow width also varies.
 Therefore, it is important to know Haumea's rotational phase at the time of the occultation.
 We computed this using a light curve obtained in 2022 with the 1.5‑m telescope at Sierra Nevada Observatory, and then propagated the phase using the rotation period of 3.915341 ± 0.000005 hours \citep{Ortiz2017NatureHaumeaRing}.
 At the time of the occultation, the rotational phase will be only 25 degrees from maximum brightness (corresponding to maximum projected size).
-Using the spin‑axis orientation derived in Ortiz et al. (2017) and the 3D shape there, we estimate a shadow width of 2224 ± 30 km.
+Using the spin‑axis orientation derived in \cite{Ortiz2017NatureHaumeaRing} and the 3D shape there, we estimate a shadow width of 2224 ± 30 km.
 This is a favorable result, as it indicates a much wider shadow path than the conservative nominal value of 1380 km used for initial predictions and highly enhances the detectability of the main‑body occultation (see Fig.~\ref{fig:ring-shadow-2026}).
+A recent study \citep{Arxiv2026HaumeaDeformation} also suggests that Haumea may possess an equatorial deformation large enough to be detectable in forthcoming occultations, which further strengthens the scientific interest of well-sampled events such as that of 2026 May 4.